artcore-c/email-xray/README.md

 Phishing emails often spoof a legitimate sender but set replies to go to a different address, or claim to be from a corporate domain while directing replies to a free Gmail or Yahoo account.

-**Attachment inspection** flags files with dangerous extensions like .exe or .scr, double- extension tricks like "invoice.pdf.exe", and gibberish filenames with no vowels or all caps with numbers.
+**Attachment inspection** flags files with dangerous extensions like .exe or .scr, double-extension tricks like "invoice.pdf.exe", and gibberish filenames with no vowels or all caps with numbers.
 It also notes when attachments use common phishing keywords like "invoice", "urgent", or "verify".